open-source-tabletop/cadence-wargame-system/collections/_shadow-war/guardian-chapters.md

 | :-------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :------------ |
 | Guardian Sergeant     | 5   | 5"  | 3+  | 3+  | 4   | 5   | Squad Command |

-**Equipment**: A Guardian Sergeant is armed with a combat knife, frag grenade, and two items from the following list:
+**Equipment**: A Guardian Sergeant is armed with a combat knife and two items from the following list:

 - Heavy Pistol
 - Heavy Rifle